 The Cons:

-The i9 had a huge advantage over AMD’s flagship CPU because of the huge gap in pricing and a slight edge in gaming performance.
+The i9 had a significant advantage over AMD’s flagship CPU because of the huge gap in pricing and a slight edge in gaming performance.

-This next-gen i9 comes with eight more (Efficient) cores with a total of 32 threads compared to just 24 threads on the i9-12900K.
+This next-gen i9 comes with eight more (Effective) cores with a total of 32 threads compared to just 24 threads on the i9-12900K.

-Those extra efficient cores also help the new i9 perform nearly as fast as the Ryzen 9 7950X and sometimes even faster.
+Those extra efficient cores also help the new i9 perform nearly as fast as the Ryzen 9 7950X and occasionally even quicker.

-A big advantage over the Ryzen 7000 generation is that you can pair this CPU with a DDR4 motherboard and RAM, which can be quite cheaper.
+A significant advantage over the Ryzen 7000 generation is that you can pair this CPU with a DDR4 motherboard and RAM, which can be quite cheaper.

 Although if you want to get the most out of your Intel flagship CPU, you will need to go with high-end DDR5 RAM (around 6000+MHz.)